aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/ishape/rawframe/_index.md

 ### Examples

-Code that attempts to assign undefined frame to IShape.Frame doesn't make sence in general case (particulary in case when parent GroupShape is multiple nested into other GroupShape-s).
+Code that attempts to assign undefined frame to IShape.Frame doesn't make sense in general case (particularly in case when parent GroupShape is multiple nested into other GroupShape-s).
 For example:

 ```csharp
 IShape shape = ...;